Past presidents, family and friends bid farewell to Barbara Bush - Journal du Cameroun

-Past presidents, family and friends came together Saturday to bid a tearful farewell to Barbara Bush, the matriarch of one of America’s most prominent political dynasties, at a funeral service in Texas.
+Past presidents, family and friends came together Saturday to bid a tearful farewell to Barbara Bush, the matriarch of one of America’s most prominent political dynasties, at her funeral in Texas.

 Bush, who died Tuesday aged 92, was wife to the 41st US president and mother to the 43rd.
 She was remembered for her friendship, her wit and her strength.